benjamincrozat/content/posts/check-laravel-version.md

 However, there are other methods to get the version of Laravel.
 Here's a comprehensive guide with commands that work no matter if you use macOS, any Linux distribution like Ubuntu, Docker or WSL (Windows Subsystem for Linux).

-## How to check the version of Laravel
+## 6 ways to check the version of Laravel

 ### Using the `php artisan about` command